What is thyroid cancer?

 There are several types of thyroid cancer.

 Most thyroid cancers are differentiated cancers.
 In these cancers, the cells look a lot like normal thyroid tissue when seen under a microscope.
 These cancers develop from thyroid follicular cells.

-Papillary carcinoma: About 8 of 10 thyroid cancers are papillary carcinomas (also called papillary cancers or papillary adenocarcinomas).
+Papillary carcinoma: About 8 out of 10 thyroid cancers are papillary carcinomas (also called papillary cancers or papillary adenocarcinomas).
 Papillary carcinomas tend to grow very slowly and usually develop in only one lobe of the thyroid gland.
 Even though they grow slowly, papillary carcinomas often spread to the lymph nodes in the neck.
 Still, these cancers can often be treated successfully and are rarely fatal.

 There are several subtypes of papillary carcinoma.
 Of these, the follicular subtype (also called mixed papillary-follicular variant) occurs most often.
 The usual form of papillary carcinoma and the follicular subtype have the same good outlook (prognosis) when found early, and they are treated the same way.
-Other subtypes of papillary carcinoma (columnar, tall cell, and diffuse sclerosing) are not as common and tend to grow and spread more quickly.
+Other subtypes of papillary carcinoma (columnar, tall cell, insular, and diffuse sclerosing) are not as common and tend to grow and spread more quickly.